African American–Jewish relations: Commercial and residential relations

 Following the Civil War, Jewish shop-owners and landlords engaged in business with Black customers and tenants, often filling a need where non-Jewish, white business owners would not venture.
 This was true in most regions of the South, where Jews were often merchants in its small cities, as well as Northern urban cities such as New York, where they settled in high numbers.
 Jewish shop-owners tended to be more civil than other white people to Black customers, treating them with more dignity.
-Black people often had more immediate contact with Jewish people than to white Christians.
+Black people frequently had more immediate contact with Jewish people than they had with white Christians.

-In 1903, Black historian W. E. B. Du Bois described the disparity between Black people and Jews in the South, describing the latter, who were often landlords, as successors to the slave-barons.
-In the 1953 edition, he changed the text to use the words "immigrant" and "foreigner", explaining, "What, of course, I meant to condemn was the exploitation of Black labor and that it was in this country and at that time in part a matter of immigrant Jews, was incidental and not essential.
+In 1903, Black historian W. E. B. Du Bois described the disparity which existed between Black people and Jews in the South, describing the latter, who frequently worked as landlords, as successors of the slave-barons.
+In the 1953 edition, he changed the text by replacing the word "Jew" with the words "immigrant" and "foreigner", explaining, "What, of course, I meant to condemn was the exploitation of Black labor and that it was in this country and at that time in part a matter of immigrant Jews, was incidental and not essential.
 My inner sympathy with the Jewish people was expressed better in the last paragraph of page 152.
 But this illustrates how easily one slips into unconscious condemnation of a whole group.
 Du Bois also publicly spoke out against antisemitism for decades.

-Black novelist James Baldwin (1924–1987), who grew up in Harlem in the years between the world wars, also would highlight the visibility of Jewish landlords as a cause of antisemitism in the Black community.
-In the essay "Negroes Are Anti-Semitic Because They're Anti-White", in which he critiqued Black antisemitism, he noted that many landlords, grocers, butchers and pawnbrokers in Harlem were Jews, and that this represented Black people's daily experience not just of white people but of capitalism as well.
+Black novelist James Baldwin (1924–1987), who grew up in Harlem in the years between the world wars, also highlighted the visibility of Jewish landlords as a cause of antisemitism in the Black community.
+In the essay "Negroes Are Anti-Semitic Because They're Anti-White", in which he critiqued Black antisemitism, he noted the fact that many landlords, grocers, butchers and pawnbrokers in Harlem were Jews, and he also noted the fact that this situation represented Black people's daily experience not just of white people but of capitalism as well.
 As a result of these interactions, and the ongoing economic inequalities that Black people faced, he explained, many Black people wrongly "hated them [Jews]."
 He went on to end the article with a clear condemnation of antisemitism:

 I also know that if today I refuse to hate Jews, or anybody else, it is because I know how it feels to be hated.
 I learned this from Christians, and I ceased to practice what the Christians practiced.

 The crisis taking place in the world, and in the minds and hearts of black men everywhere, is not produced by the star of David, but by the old, rugged Roman cross on which Christendom's most celebrated Jew was murdered.
 And not by Jews.